-- A. The following standards apply to the following marijuana-related uses:

-- 1. Marijuana cultivation facilities,

-- 2. Marijuana manufacturing facilities,

-- 3. Marijuana products,

-- 4. Marijuana retail stores,

-- 5. Marijuana testing facilities,

-- 6. Small-scale marijuana caregivers, and

-- 7. Registered dispensaries.

-- B. Location criteria

-- No marijuana cultivation facility, marijuana manufacturing facility, marijuana testing facility, small-scale marijuana caregiver, marijuana store or registered dispensary may be located within 500 feet of a preexisting public school, private school, or a public preschool program, as defined by 20-A M.R.S. § 1.
-Distance shall be measured from nearest property line of the respective marijuana-related use and the property line of the lot containing the public school, private school, or public preschool program.

-- No marijuana cultivation facility, marijuana manufacturing facility, or marijuana testing facility may be located within 300 feet of the following residential zones: R-1, R-2, R-3, R-4, R-5/R-5A, R-6/R-6A, or R-7.
+- 1. No marijuana cultivation facility, marijuana manufacturing facility, marijuana testing facility, small-scale marijuana caregiver, marijuana store or registered dispensary may be located within 500 feet of a preexisting public school, private school, or a public preschool program, as defined by 20-A M.R.S. § 1.
+Distance shall be measured from nearest property line of the respective marijuana-related use and the property line of the lot containing the public school, private school, or public preschool program. - 2.
+No marijuana cultivation facility, marijuana manufacturing facility, or marijuana testing facility may be located within 300 feet of the following residential zones: R-1, R-2, R-3, R-4, R-5/R-5A, R-6/R-6A, or R-7.
 Distance shall be measured from the nearest outer wall of the building housing the marijuana cultivation, manufacturing, or testing facility to the nearest applicable residential zone boundary.
-If the marijuana related facility leases a room or suite of rooms

-within a building, including, without limitation, individual units within a shopping plaza or shopping mall, the nearest outer wall of the room or suite of rooms within which the facility is located shall constitute the nearest outer wall of the building housing that facility.
+If the marijuana related facility leases a room or suite of rooms within a building, including, without limitation, individual units within a shopping plaza or shopping mall, the nearest outer wall of the room or suite of rooms within which the facility is located shall constitute the nearest outer wall of the building housing that facility.

-- C. Supplemental standards - Marijuana-related uses may only be permitted within a fully enclosed building. - 2.
-No outside storage of marijuana, marijuana products, or related supplies is permitted. - No drive-through service is permitted for marijuana-related uses. - No marijuana or marijuana product shall be smoked, eaten or otherwise consumed or ingested on the premises where sold. - An operating plan for marijuana cultivation facilities and marijuana manufacturing facilities shall be provided that at a minimum addresses the following: - a. wastewater; - b. disposal of waste; and - c. security at the premises. - 6.
+C. Supplemental standards

+- Marijuana-related uses may only be permitted within a fully enclosed building. - 2.
+No outside storage of marijuana, marijuana products, or related supplies is permitted. - 3.
+No drive-through service is permitted for marijuana-related uses. - No marijuana or marijuana product shall be smoked, eaten or otherwise consumed or ingested on the premises where sold. - 5.
+An operating plan for marijuana cultivation facilities and marijuana manufacturing facilities shall be provided that at a minimum addresses the following: - a. wastewater; - b. disposal of waste; and - c. security at the premises. - 6.
 A ventilation plan shall be included for marijuana cultivation facilities, marijuana manufacturing facilities, and small-scale marijuana caregivers that provides for adequate ventilation so as to prevent pesticides, insecticides or other chemicals used in the cultivation or processing of marijuana or marijuana related products from being dispersed or released outside the premises.
-The plan shall further provide for resulting smoke, vapor, fumes, gases and particulate matter from marijuana or its processing or cultivation to be effectively confined to the premises.
+The plan shall further provide for resulting smoke, vapor, fumes, gases and particulate matter from marijuana or its processing or cultivation to be effectively confined to the premises. - Marijuana-related uses shall provide odor control measures so that odor generated on site is mitigated at the property line of

-- 7. Marijuana-related uses shall provide odor control measures so that odor generated on site is mitigated at the property line of the lot containing the marijuana-related use.
+- the lot containing the marijuana-related use.
 Applications must demonstrate appropriate measures, such as carbon filtration, ventilation and exhaust systems, facility plans or other additional practices adequate to mitigate odors for the scale of operations for the uses proposed. - D. For purposes of this ordinance, any approval issued for a marijuana cultivation facility, marijuana manufacturing facility, or marijuana testing facility operated pursuant to 22 M.R.S. § 2421 et seq. shall be deemed to constitute approval for the same corresponding marijuana cultivating, manufacturing, or testing facility use operating under 28 M.R.S. § 101 et seq.
-Notwithstanding the above, no marijuana cultivation facility, marijuana testing facility approace without the applicable state and City license.
+Notwithstanding the above, no marijuana cultivation facility, marijuana manufacturing facility, or marijuana testing facility may operate without the applicable state and City license.